scaleworkspace/covid19/README.md

 ## Daily Updates

+### 3-17-2020
+Uploaded files for [Respirator Style Mask](https://github.com/scaleworkspace/covid19/blob/master/Disposable%20Mask.zip?raw=true), [Disposable Mask](https://github.com/scaleworkspace/covid19/blob/master/Disposable%20Mask.zip?raw=true), and [Eye Shield](https://github.com/scaleworkspace/covid19/blob/master/Eye%20Shield.zip?raw=true).

+We also purchased materials to help us produce a short run of disposable goods for Ochsner.
+The files we are using will be available online through our Github repository.
+We are currently working on a mask design with replaceable filters that should be available on Thursday.

 ### 3-16-2020
 Created prototypes of face shields and mask and submitted a face shield design to Ochsner for review.

-### 3-17-2020
-Uploaded files for [Respirator Style Mask](https://github.com/scaleworkspace/covid19/blob/master/Disposable%20Mask.zip?raw=true), [Disposable Mask](https://github.com/scaleworkspace/covid19/blob/master/Disposable%20Mask.zip?raw=true), and [Eye Shield](https://github.com/scaleworkspace/covid19/blob/master/Eye%20Shield.zip?raw=true)